h0mbre/h0mbre.github.io/_posts/2019-08-03-Security-Certifications-And-Fun.md

 + Everything else!

 ### Final Verdict
-I would say stay away from this certification unless you absolutely need it on your resume for a DoD job.
+I would say stay away from this certification unless you absolutely need it on your resume.
 I can't think of a single redeeming quality to this course or certification.
+It has been over a year at this point since I took this certification so maybe it has changed in the mean time, seek out some other opinions before making a decision.

 ## eLearnSecurity Certified Professional Penetration Tester (eCPPTv2) (August 2018 - November 2018)
 According to [eLearnSecurity] (https://www.elearnsecurity.com/certification/ecppt/), an eCPPT holder is knowledgeable in the following domains: